AustinMontoya/glob-expander/README.md

 This was primarily created to work around the [gaze issue](https://github.com/shama/gaze/pull/103) that prevents files being added in subdirectories from being picked up as part of the watch process.

+Note that this does not attempt to expand more complex minimatch patterns, like those including brackets or negations; instead, it returns the original pattern as part of the result.

 Installs via npm:

 ```bash